caterby/vldb2021_fauce/README.md

 The queries featurization is done offline.
 Once the embedding results for the "Tables", "Columns", "Joins", and Ranges are received, give an input query, it can be represented as four tuples: Tables, Columns, Joins, and Ranges, we can directly parse the queries and find the corresponding embding results for each tuple.
 Finally, we combine the embeding results together to get the queries featurization results.

+The figure below shows an example of the quey featurization:

 #### Models Training
 The model training part includes the models used in Fauce: